DMaggsy/DDB-Quiz/README.md

 ## *Exit Button*

  - Once a user starts the quiz, the Exit quiz button will be visibile throughout.
-This will allow the user to exit the quiz at any time.
-It is also clearly indicated with the conventional red box and white cross (like a browser window).
+This will allow the user to exit the quiz at any time (this will take them back to the initial username screen).
+It is also clearly indicated with the conventional red box and white cross (like an old fashioned browser window).

 ![Exit Button](assets/images/exitbutton.png)